The Simple Self Care Lifestyle with mo

 Potential Radioactive Isotopes:

-In the wake of the devastating Fukushima nuclear disaster we have had concerns of the lasting impact on our oceans.
+In the wake of the devastating Fukushima nuclear disaster, we have had concerns about the lasting impact on our oceans.

 We sent samples of our salt to the Center for Health Protection, Radiation Protection Services of the Oregon Health Authority.
-A low level gamma spectrometry analysis reported no radioactive isotopes were present to an LOQ of 5 becquerels per kilogram.
+A low-level gamma spectrometry analysis reported no radioactive isotopes were present to a LOQ of 5 becquerels per kilogram.

 Jacobsen Salt on Amazon.